Consult profiles of teachers and contact the tutor that fits your needs (prices, qualifications, reviews, home or online lessons)

 So what are you waiting for?
 Start checking out chemistry tutors on Superprof today!

-The average price of Chemistry lessons is $29.
+The average price of chemistry lessons in Vancouver is $30.

-From a sample of 13 tutors, students rated their private tutors 5.0 out 5.
+From a sample of 13 ratings, pupils scored their chemistry teachers an average of 5.0 out of 5.